ecadlabs/taquito/docs/estimate.md

 ### Estimate a smart contract call

 This example will demonstrate how to estimate the fees related to calling a smart contract.
-The Ligo source code for the smart contract used in this example is at [Ligo Web IDE](https://ide.ligolang.org/p/N2QTykOAXBkXmiKcRCyg3Q).

 <Tabs
 defaultValue="signer"